google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages.markdown

 ![Sending a message](images/push-flow.gif)

 1. A device downloads your web app containing an already created publicKey, referred to in scripts as the `applicationServerKey`.
 Your web app installs a service worker.
-1. During the subscription flow the browser contacts the messaging server to create a new subscription and returns it.
+1. During the subscription flow the browser contacts the messaging server to create a new subscription and returns it to the app.

    Note: You don't need to know the URL of the message server.
 Each browser vender manages it's own message server for its browser.